 Q. Is the intelligent investor outdated?

 A. The investing principles explained in the intelligent investor are still valid.
 Many of the specific examples it uses are outdated.

-Here is a single-page summary of The Intelligent Investor.
-You can download a PDF here.
+Here is a single-page summary of The Intelligent Investor as a PDF download.

 I hope you found this article interesting and useful.
 Do leave me a comment, a question, an opinion, or a suggestion and I will reply soonest.
 And if you are inclined to do me a favor, scroll down a bit and click on one of the social media buttons and share it with your friends.
 They may just thank you for it.